Elisha the prophet continued the efforts of Elijah in restoring proper worship. Elisha’s work serves as a model in teaching righteousness and faith.

 Numerous articles would be needed to explore each and every lesson we could draw from the life and work of Elisha the prophet.
 Studying the Bible stories and miracles in 1 Kings and 2 Kings can have an important impact on the diligent reader.

-When we remember these stories, we can draw strength from them and understand that God is willing and able to help us with what we need, when we need it (2 Corinthians 9:8); that He expects us to keep all of His commandments if we are to boldly come before Him in times of need (John 14:12-15; Hebrews 4:14-16); and that those who trust in God are to live by faith and not by sight (2 Corinthians 5:7).
+When we remember these stories, we can draw strength from them and understand that God is willing and able to help us with what we need, when we need it (2 Corinthians 9:8).
+We can learn that He expects us to keep all of His commandments if we are to boldly come before Him in times of need (John 14:12-15; Hebrews 4:14-16).
+And we can grow to believe that those who trust in God are to live by faith and not by sight (2 Corinthians 5:7).

 Elisha’s lifework was in educating people about keeping God’s requirements and His blessings for living in faith.
 His message is just as important for us today, as we seek to draw close to and become more like the God who worked through Elisha.
 We must pray for God’s help and seek His Spirit as Elisha did.